infiniteflight/infiniteflight-docs/flying-guide/on-the-ground/overview.md

 @[vimeo](411494452)

-The ground is a fun place.
-But the air is more fun.
-So let's go there.
+The ground is a fun place but the air is more fun, so let's go there.